One of the things that Taiwan has taken here is Taiwan's approach to Traditional Chinese medicine and natural medicines at all .

 Modern research on traditional medicines in Taiwan

-Research of gloss and other traditional medicines
+Research of polish and other traditional medicines

 Herbs from China are cheap, but they suffer from many problems

 The vast majority of herbal material for traditional Chinese medicine is grown in continental China.
 But that is not as obvious as it would seem.
-The tradition of Chinese medicine was almost uprooted in China during the "Cultural Revolution" in the 1950s.
+The tradition of Chinese medicine has been almost uprooted in China during the "Cultural Revolution" in the 1950s.
 I do not want to deal with history here, which I do not know too much about.
 The truth remains that traditional Chinese medicine has been feudal in socialist China for several decades.

 Taiwan's environment is particularly suitable for mushroom growing